 Elastin is critical to the structural integrity and function of many human tissues, including the skin, blood vessels and lungs.
 Loss of elastin occurs naturally in aging tissues, or through damage or disease to tissues which lose their ability to produce organized elastic fibers.
-The lack of functional elastin fiber networks is implicated in diseases such as atherosclerosis and aneurysms, in lung diseases such as emphysema, and in aging skin and wounds.
+The lack of functional elastin fiber networks is implicated in diseases such as atherosclerosis and aneurysms, in lung diseases such as emphysema, and in aging skin, burns, and wounds.
 The restoration of elastic fibers to adult human tissues has not been adequately addressed by the medical or scientific community.

 Bioengineered Blood Vessel